yrkim0422/Auto_Printing/README.md

 ## Functions

-### F_1 :Check the name of the department that you want to print the sheets.
+### F_1: Check the name of the department that you want to print the sheets.

 def check_dept(table):
     list_dept = []  # Get the row number of designated department.